Easy Steps To Grow Dill In Containers

 Ensure the area has sufficient air circulation, full daylight, or at least 6-7 hours per day of direct sunshine.
 Dill can be grown in partial sunlight, but it won't get any bushier than in full sunlight.

-Dill grows best when placed in a window with a south or west orientation when grown indoors.
+When grown indoors, Dill grows best when placed in a window with a south or west orientation.
 Save this herb from the harsh afternoon sun in subtropical or tropical regions, especially in the summer.

 Soil To Grow Dill In Containers